Formal Verification and Model checking

 • Then, the execution path is given.

 This is the magical string (here: 1;2;1;1;2;4;1;1;3;1) that you should pass to your simulator to follow the same execution path without simgrid-mc.
-This is because simgrid-mc forbids to use a debugger such as gdb or valgrind on the code during the model-checking.
+This is because simgrid-mc may hinder the use of a debugger such as gdb or valgrind on the code during the model-checking.
 For example, you can trigger the same execution in valgrind as follows:

 $ valgrind ./ndet-receive-s4u small_platform.xml --cfg=model-check/replay:'1;2;1;1;2;4;1;1;3;1'